-Join Alan Simon for an in-depth discussion in this video Program direction, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Program direction, part of Big Data Foundations: Program Management.

 - Before beginning big data design and development,…you first need to decide what your…overall program direction will be.…Big data programs come in various shapes and sizes…and you need to decide which is right for your organization.…You have three major program directions…that you might pursue.…Total replacement, in which big data replaces…all of your data warehouses and data marts.…Architected coexistence, in which big data will exist…alongside and be integrated with…your relational data warehouses…and data marts.…